Chiefs' Isiah Pacheco: Not seen at Friday's practice

-Pacheco (shoulder) wasn't spotted at practice Friday, Adam Teicher of ESPN.com reports.
+Pacheco (shoulder) wasn't spotted during the initial stages of Friday's practice, Adam Teicher of ESPN.com reports.

-Pacheco didn't practice Wednesday or Thursday, so his apparent absence from Friday's session doesn't bode well for his chances of suiting up Sunday against the Bills.
-Kansas City's upcoming injury report will reveal Pacheco's status for the contest, but if he's ruled out, Pete Sweeney of ArrowheadPride.com suggests that Clyde Edwards-Helaire would be in line to start this weekend, with Jerick McKinnon serving as the team's third-down back.
+Pacheco didn't practice Wednesday or Thursday either, so at this stage it looks like he could be ruled out for Sunday's game against the Patriots later Friday.
+If that ends up being the case, Clyde Edwards-Helaire and Jerick McKinnon would be in line to lead the Chiefs' Week 15 backfield.

 More News